BaguetteBoiTuna/NTPU/2024-10-01-daftds_part1ch1end.md

 - TMR (Triple Modular Redundancy): 3 copies of the same hardware, the output is decided by majority voting.
 - NMR (N Modular Redundancy): N copies of the same hardware, the output is decided by majority voting.
 - Duplication with Comparison: 2 copies of the same hardware that are compared.
 It provides fault detection but not fault tolerance.

+## Software Redundancy

+Another [fault tolerant](2024-09-10-fault-tolerance.md) technique.
+It involves writing multiple versions of the software that perform the same function.
+The outputs of these versions are compared to detect any discrepancies.
+If a discrepancy is found, the system can take corrective action.
+It is used in safety-critical systems like aircraft control systems.

+It can be cheaper than hardware redundancy if the hardware is expensive.
+However, it can be more complex to implement and may introduce additional overhead.
+You also have to hire multiple teams of developers to write the redundant software.

+It is also called N-version programming.